CPU Partitions

 The CPUs

 For partitions that have heterogeneous hardware, you can give Slurm options to request the particular hardware you want.
 For CPUs, you can specify the kind of CPU you want by passing a -C/--constraint option to slurm to get the CPUs you want.
-Use -C ssd or --constraint=ssd to request a node with a local SSD on the NHR cluster, and -C local or --constraint local to request a node with a local SSD on the SCC cluster.
+Use -C ssd or --constraint=ssd to request a node with a local SSD.
+If you need a particularly large amount of memory, please use the --mem option to request an appropriate amount (per node).
 See Slurm for more information.

 The CPUs, the options to request them, and some of their properties are give in the table below.